ocelotwallet/ocelot/README.md

 # Ocelot Wallet

-Ocelot Wallet is a native GUI wallet for Zeicoin blockchain (In Active Development)
+Ocelot Wallet is a native GUI wallet for the Zeicoin blockchain.
+It is currently in active development.

-Official GitHub organization for Ocelot Wallet.
+This is the official GitHub organization for Ocelot Wallet.

 Current repository: https://github.com/ryo-zen/ocelot-wallet
 Website: https://zeicoin.com

+Ocelot Wallet is licensed under the GNU General Public License v3.0.